Introduction to the Stonecoast Faculty

 Jeanne Marie Beaumont (Poetry) won the National Poetry Series for her first book, Placebo Effects, selected by William Matthews and published by W.W.
 Norton in 1997.
 Her other collections of poems are Curious Conduct and Burning of the Three Fires, both from BOA Editions.
 With Claudia Carlson, she co-edited the anthology The Poets’ Grimm: Twentieth Century Poems from Grimm Fairy Tales (Story Line Press, 2003).
 She has been awarded the Dana Award for Poetry and the Greensboro Review Prize, and from 1992 to 2000, she coedited the literary magazine American Letters & Commentary.
 Jeannie earned an MFA from Columbia University and has taught at Rutgers University and at The Frost Place, where she served as director of the Frost Place Seminar from 2007-2010.
 She also teaches at The Unterberg Poetry Center of the 92nd Street Y in New York City.
 Jeanne Marie Beaumont

-Sarah Braunstein (Fiction, Writing for Social Change) is the author of The Sweet Relief of Missing Children (W.W.
-Norton).
-The novel was a finalist for the 2011 Flaherty-Dunnan First Novel Prize from the Center for Fiction, and won the 2012 Maine Book Award for Fiction.
-In 2010 she was named one of “5 Under 35” fiction writers by the National Book Foundation, and she received a 2007 Rona Jaffe Writer’s Award.
-Her work has appeared in AGNI, Ploughshares, Post Road, The Sun, Nylon Magazine, Maine Magazine, and on NPR’s All Things Considered.
+Sarah Braunstein (Fiction, Writing for Social Change)is the author of The Sweet Relief of Missing Children (W.W.
+Norton), winner of the 2012 Maine Book Award for Fiction.
+The novel was a finalist for the 2011 Flaherty-Dunnan First Novel Prize from the Center for Fiction and an Oprah Magazine Top Ten Pick of the Month.
+In 2010 Sarah was named one of “5 Under 35” fiction writers by the National Book Foundation, and she received a 2007 Rona Jaffe Writer’s Award.
+Her work has appeared in The New Yorker, AGNI, Ploughshares, FiveChapters, Post Road, The Sun, Nylon Magazine, Maine Magazine, and on NPR’s All Things Considered.
 She co-wrote a play, String Theory: Three Greek Myths Woven Together, which was produced in New York City in 2009 and at Vassar College in 2010.
-Sarah teaches at Harvard University Extension School and is currently a visiting professor of creative writing at Colby College.
+Sarah has taught at Harvard University Extension and Summer Schools, at the Stanford University Online Writer’s Studio, and at Colby College.
+She is currently the Coastal Studies Scholar at Bowdoin College, where she teaches in the Gender & Women’s Studies Department.
 She holds an MFA from the Iowa Writers’ Workshop and an MSW from Smith College School for Social Work.
 Sarah Braunstein

 Breena Clarke (Fiction)is the author of two historical novels set in the Georgetown neighborhood of Washington, D.C.
 Her debut novel, River, Cross My Heart (1999) was an October 1999 Oprah Book Club selection.
 Clarke’s critically reviewed second novel, Stand the Storm, is set in mid-19th century Washington, D.C. and was chosen by the Washington Post Book Review as one of 100 best for 2008.
 She is a graduate (B.F.A.) of Howard University.
 Breena Clarke is co-author with Glenda Dickerson of the play Remembering Aunt Jemina: A Menstrual Show, anthologized in Contemporary Plays by Women of Color and Colored Contradictions, An Anthology of Contemporary African-American Plays.
 Her short fiction is included in Black Silk, A Collection of African American Erotica, and Street Lights: Illuminating Tales of the Urban Black Experience.
 Breena Clarke is an advisor to the board of A Room of Her Own Foundation and has offered writing workshops at AROHO retreats at Ghost Ranch in 2003, 2005 and 2011.
 She has recently completed a novel that is set in a mixed-race community in 19th century New Jersey.